Scan Me

 There are several QR code readers available.

 Are you using QR codes for marketing?
-Do you have a favorite QR code reader?
+What are your favorite QR code readers?